Starlight Express: Synopsis

 Starlight Express has been revised many times since it was first produced.
-These revisions range from tweaks to lyrics, to the addition or removal of entire songs, characters and sub-plots.
+These revisions range from tweaks to lyrics to adding or removing entire songs, characters and subplots.
 The fundamental story, however, has stayed the same.

 This synopsis reflects the show as it was first produced, in the West End in 1984.

 Act 1

-A young boy falls asleep as he plays with his toy trains.
+A young boy falls asleep while playing with his toy trains, announcing it is race night.
 In his dreams, the trains come to life.

-The reigning champion – a diesel engine from the USA called Greaseball – enters with his cavalcade train of several other diesel engines and three freight trucks.
+The reigning champion – a diesel engine from the U.S.A. called Greaseball – enters with his cavalcade train of several other diesel engines and three freight trucks.
 They boast of diesel's supremacy ("Rolling Stock").
 Next, a steam engine called Rusty enters.
 Greaseball mocks Rusty, who replies that he will win the championship, despite steam being obsolete compared to diesel ("Call Me Rusty").
 The dreaming boy, Control, intervenes and orders Rusty to collect a passenger train from the marshalling yard.
 He returns with four coaches that make up the passenger train: a dining car called Dinah, a smoking car called Ashley, a buffet car called Buffy, and an observation car called Pearl.
 Control sends Rusty away to fetch a freight train as the coaches introduce themselves to the audience ("A Lotta Locomotion").
 Greaseball returns.
 He boasts again, this time to the coaches ("Pumping Iron").
-Rusty returns with the six trucks that make up the freight train: three boxcars called Rocky 1, Rocky 2 and Rocky 3, a brick truck called Flat-Top, an aggregate hopper called Dustin and a brake truck called C.B..
+Rusty returns with the six trucks that make up the freight train: three boxcars called Rocky 1, Rocky 2 and Rocky 3, a brick truck called Flat-Top, an aggregate hopper called Dustin and a caboose called C.B.
 They introduce themselves to the audience and argue with the coaches over whether it is preferable to carry people or cargo ("Freight").

 Control declares entries for the championship open.
 Six trains arrive to challenge Greaseball: Bobo, the French Sud-Est; Espresso, the Italian Settebello; Weltschaft, the German Class 103; Turnov, the Trans-Siberian Express from Russia; Hashamoto, the Japanese Shinkansen Bullet Train; and the City of Milton Keynes, the Advanced Passenger Train from Great Britain.
 Entries are about to close when a surprise entry – an electric engine called Electra – arrives.
 Accompanied by his train of five components – an armaments truck called Krupp, a repair truck called Wrench, a money truck called Purse, a freezer truck called Volta and an animal truck called Joule – Electra declares that electricity is the future of the railways ("AC/DC").
 Greaseball and Electra square up to each other as the entrants form a parade to celebrate the race ("Coda of Freight").